AnonCatalyst/WebHound/readme.md

 # WebHound 🚀

 > **UPCOMING:** An update is currently under development—WebHound will soon feature a GUI, but you can still access the current command-line release!
-The client version will also be improved, but that update will follow the WebHound GUI.

 > This project will likely be the 4th of 5 tools for the CT Window of Odinova.